SumoLogic/sumologic-documentation/docs/csa/audit-and-compliance.md

 #### Step 4: Use out-of-the-box content

 Leverage machine learning analytics to improve and streamline audit processes and expedite compliance using tools.
-Tools from out-of-the-box integrations, like our [PCI dashboards](/docs/integrations/pci-compliance/setup#pci-dashboards), mean you can monitor many security tools you already use.
+Tools from out-of-the-box integrations, like our [PCI dashboards](/docs/integrations/pci-compliance/setup#pci-dashboards), allow you to monitor many security tools you already use.

 #### Step 5 Retain data